kaylafrisoli/ActiveRL/README.md

 BasicRL provides the tools to perform record linkage on a data set of records.
 If you have training data you can utilize current supervised learning methods to create unique ids for your testing data.
 If not, you can create your own training data and then utilize the same methods to create unique ids.

+We build our own training data using an active learning approach that allows users to create their own optimized training datasets for specific record linkage problems.
+Our algorithm prompts users to label record-pairs for which its predictions are most uncertain, increasing the resulting classifier’s predictive power.
+There is much work to be done in this section and we are continually learning more about active learning, and how to handle situations wtih imbalanced classes (more record non-matches than record matches).

 ## Record linkage example